LispEngineer/symbolics-console-kbdm/README.md

   still work.
 * Example: 31,570 and 35,950 transmit before 35,970 receives the 31,570
   transmission (these are ns in the simulation as of commit 17c0e81590242b57f5a06be0904bd7d1a6358c73
+  * This happens when the delay between transmitter sends becomes less than the latency of the uart byte decoder, which is at least 22 cycles for nrz decoder and some more for uart.
+In practice once the delay gets down to 24 it now goes faster.

 ## Fixed bugs